The Top 100 Foods High In Polyphenols

 Picture of Rosemary - a Food High in Polyphenols.

-This particular herb is most often used in Italian cooking, and it makes a tasty combination as part of tomato-based dishes.
+Commonly used in Italian cuisine, it makes a tasty combination with tomato-based recipes.

-Turning to Rosemary’s nutritional properties, it is packed with polyphenolic compounds such as flavonoids.
+Regarding its nutritional properties, rosemary is packed with polyphenolic compounds such as flavonoids.

 14. Dried Spearmint (956 mg per 100g)